ankitdaf/kinect/aura/README.md

 License
 -------
 All the technologies used here are free.
-You are subject to the licensing agreements of those service providers.
+You are subject to the licensing agreements of those providers.

 You are free to generally use this code as long as you give due credit.
 Me and a lot of other developers before me have spent hours of caffeineited sleepness to make things work.